|

 "I am most impressed with A.C.
 Bhaktivedanta Swami Prabhupada's scholarly

 and authoritative edition of Bhagavad-gita.
-It is a most valuable work for
+It is a most valuable work for the

-book as well as a textbook.
-I promptly recommend this edition to my
+well as a textbook.
+I promptly recommend this edition to my students.
+It is a

-students.
-It is a beautifully done book."
+beautifully done book."

 Dr. Samuel D. Atkins Professor of Sanskrit, Princeton University